Community Engagement Assistant (Part-Time)

 HOW TO APPLY:

-Email your resume and cover letter to Leah Anglum, Manager of Patron Relations & Development Operations, at langlum@stnj.org.
+Email your resume and cover letter to Leah Anglum, Senior Manager of Development Operations, at langlum@stnj.org.

 Programming Internship